-Over the past several years local city and county land use jurisdictions and FORA have been collaborating on the location, processing, and approval for a number of major reuse projects.
-These projects cannot singlehandedly solve the regional need for new jobs and new housing, but they provide a significant share of the solutions.
+Over the past several years the local city and county land use jurisdictions and FORA have collaborated on the location, processing, and approval for a number of major reuse projects.
+These projects cannot singlehandedly solve the regional need for new jobs and new housing, but they contribute a significant share of the solution.

-Although slowed in recent years, reuse projects continue to move ahead at the former Fort Ord will provide over 35% of housing at below-market cost ranges, thousands of new jobs, and will be built in phases over the next 10 years.
+Although slowed due to the recession, reuse projects continue to move ahead at the former Fort Ord and are required to provide over 35% of housing at below-market cost ranges, thousands of new jobs, and are being built in phases over the next few years.
 Each residential project includes on-site housing at below market rates and/or accommodations for below-market rate housing options.
 In addition to new jobs generated within the planned projects, new jobs will also be created in what are being called "support services" - including positions for police, fire, teachers, government, and many other "behind the scenes" services within our region.

-- This residential project will provide 1,050 single-family and townhomes within the City of Marina’s portion of the former Fort Ord.
+- This residential project provides 1,050 single-family and townhomes within the City of Marina’s portion of the former Fort Ord.
 Jobs will be created during construction as well as in various maintenance and support services.
+Ten model homes have been built and sales are active.

-- Designed in phases, this mixed-use retail, commercial and residential project is planned to include 1,237 housing units including apartments, townhomes and single-family residences, as well as the creation of new jobs in retail, commercial, professional, hospitality, recreation, and support services for the region.
+- Designed in phases, this mixed-use retail, commercial and residential project includes 1,237 housing units including apartments, townhomes and single-family residences, as well as the creation of new jobs in retail, commercial, professional, hospitality, recreation, and support services for the region.
+In addition to 398,000 square feet of new commercial space, the Dunes development has completed more recently more than 200 new units of market rate and 108 units of below market rate housing.
+In addition 40,000 square feet of fast casual dining opened in 2016-17.

 - This resort project with hotel and golf course also includes timeshare units and affordable housing within close proximity.
 Jobs include positions in retail, commercial, hospitality, administration, recreation, and support services.